 What to Do When Your Workout Changes

 Read the explanation.
 Every modification tells you what data drove the decision.
-If the ACWR is elevated, you can check your recent training load and see exactly why.
+If the spike guardrail capped your run, you can see your longest recent run and the number it was measured against.
 If a volume cap triggered, you can see how close you were to the limit.

 Override when it makes sense.
 If you’re feeling great and the algorithm is being cautious because of stale data or unusual circumstances, override it.
 You know your body better than any algorithm.
 Just know that the system logged the override and adjusted its future calculations.